← Heimdall Docs

 Steps

-1. 1Create service credentials for the calling service
+1. 1Create service credentials via POST /v1/apps/:appId/credentials

 2. 2Store the client_id and client_secret securely (env vars, secrets manager)

-4. 4Include the token in the Authorization header on each request
+5. 5Include the token in the Authorization header on each request

 Code example